brianbaker1127/adaptive-rwa-classifier/README.md

 # Adaptive-RWA Solver
-The adaptiveRWA_solver.py module contains tools necessary to describe the dynamics of an open, driven system.

 ## requirements: installation of qutip (http://qutip.org/docs/4.1/installation.html)

-The primary tool is a master equation solver that approximates the solution to the Lindblad master equation with a steady-state solution.
+The adaptive-rwa solver is a master equation solver that approximates the solution to the Lindblad master equation with a steady-state solution.
 The steady-state is determined via our "adaptive rotating wave approximation", where irrelevant drive terms have been neglected.
 It is an iterative perturbative algorithm, which involves solving a set of inhomogeneous linear equations for each iteration.